-I. Application
+1. Application

-- A. This policy shall apply to city council and all boards and commissions of the City of Littleton in exercising their responsibilities in quasi-judicial matters.
-For purpose of this policy, "city clerk" shall mean the city clerk and the clerk/recording secretary of any quasi-judicial board or commission of the city.
-"Council" shall mean the city council and any board or commission of the city when acting in a quasi-judicial capacity.
-"Mayor" shall mean the mayor (or any council member chairing a city council meeting in the mayor's absence) or any chairperson of any board or commission of the city when acting in a quasi-judicial capacity. - B. These guidelines are for information purposes only, and shall not impose upon the council and any board or commission having responsibility in a matter, any legal requirements greater than those imposed by applicable law.
-The council is authorized to deviate from these guidelines, provided the resulting procedure complies with applicable law.
-No deviation from these guidelines shall be considered a failure of the council to follow its own rules, policies or procedures.
+- A. This policy shall apply to the City Council and all Boards and Commissions of the City of Littleton in exercising their responsibilities in quasi-judicial matters.
+For purpose of this policy, "City Clerk" shall mean the City Clerk and the Clerk/Recording Secretary of any quasi-judicial Board or Commission of the City.
+"Council" shall mean the City Council and any Board or Commission of the City when acting in a quasi-judicial capacity.
+Mayor shall mean the Mayor (or any Council member chairing a City Council meeting in the Mayor's absence) or any Chairperson of any Board or Commission of the City when acting in a quasi-judicial capacity. - B. These guidelines are for information purposes only, and shall not impose upon the Council and any Board or Commission having responsibility in a matter any legal requirements greater than those imposed by applicable law.
+The Council is authorized to deviate from these guidelines, provided the resulting procedure complies with applicable law.
+No deviation from these guidelines shall be considered a failure of the Council to follow its own rules, policies or procedures.
 These guidelines are intended for contested quasi-judicial proceedings.
-City staff, with the consent of the mayor, are specifically authorized to place uncontested quasi-judicial matters on the consent agenda, in which case the agenda package shall be deemed to be admitted into evidence in support of the council's decision.
+City staff with the consent of the Mayor are specifically authorized to place uncontested quasi-judicial matters on the consent agenda, in which case the agenda package shall be deemed to be admitted into evidence in support of the Council's decision.

-II.
-Parties
+2. Parties

-The parties to a quasi-judicial proceeding shall be the city, the applicant or person whose property or interests are directly involved in the matter ("applicant") and, only if permitted by applicable law, any person or entity which has formally intervened in the proceeding ("intervener") who is a person that meets a statutory, charter or code requirement that grants them intervener status.
+The parties to a quasi-judicial proceeding shall be the City, the applicant or person whose property or interests are directly involved in the matter ("applicant"), and, only if permitted by applicable law, any person or entity which has formally intervened in the proceeding ("intervener")who is a person that meets a statutory, charter or code requirement that grants them intervener status.

-III.
-Pre-Hearing Matters
+3. Pre-Hearing Matters

-- A. As soon as staff becomes aware of a quasi-judicial matter which will probably come before the council for decision, staff shall notify the council of this fact, by email or other acceptable means.
+- A. As soon as staff becomes aware of a quasi-judicial matter which will probably come before the Council for decision, staff shall notify the Council of this fact, by email or other acceptable means.
 The notice shall set forth the matter and the nature of the issues involved, and shall generally remind council members of the requirements of these guidelines. - B. Ex Parte Communications.
-Once council members have received notice, they shall not engage in ex parte communications with city staff, parties or other interested persons or conduct investigations, or seek expert opinions, except through council action taken at a properly noticed public meeting.
+Council members once they have received notice shall not engage in in ex parte communications with city staff, parties or other interested persons or Investigations, or seek Expert Opinions, except through Council action taken at a properly noticed public meeting.
 Investigations and expert opinions shall be arranged through the Community Development Department.
-Council members shall disclose any site visits in the official record of the proceedings.
+Individual members shall disclose any site visits in the official record of the proceedings.

-IV.
-Hearing Matters
+4. Hearing Matters